racism-is-a-virus/urlshortener-en/README.md

   - Fragment state management: BaseViewModel, ViewState.

 - [urlshortener](https://github.com/fredelinhares/url-shortener/tree/master/urlshortener): module responsible for implementing the feature.
 Contains the canvas (UrlShortenerListFragment) with which the user interacts.

-## Important notes:

-- It is extremely important to point out that the development of a layout with an advanced visual aspect was not taken into account.
-- The division of modules did not take into account the scalability factor.
-In a real project, we could create, for example, a multi repository app, where we could have, for example:
-   - A data repository, following the "single source of truth (SSOT)" model: https://en.wikipedia.org/wiki/Single_source_of_truth
-   - A separate repository for each feature of the project - for example, the urlshortener module.
-Such feature modules would, in the end, be incorporated into a parent application via maven/gradle, applying a dependency management strategy - BOM or Bill Of Materials (example at, https://firebase.blog/posts/2020/11/dependency -management-ios-android).
-   - A repository for managing SDK infrastructure like firebase.
-   - A repository for managing skds for analytics...